networkoctopus/Silverletter/README.md

 sudo systemctl restart NetworkManager
 ```

-## To do

-- Add an option to the Setup app to toggle all power tunings

 ## Disclaimer

 Have fun, but there are no warranties.
 This personal project is shared in the hope that it is useful.
 It makes deliberate hardware trade-offs, has only been validated on the test machine, and may fail to boot or work correctly elsewhere.
 Keep backups and know how to select an earlier deployment before experimenting.